 The railway network serving Sandwell and the wider Black Country suffers from capacity problems during the day when there is high demand for passenger services, and this has shifted much freight traffic to night-time operation.
 Of the disused lines the most important is Stourbridge-Walsall-Lichfield, which has been identified in the Regional Freight Strategy as being an important link for freight moving between the southwest and northeast regions.
 Locally, four sites have been identified as being suitable for rail connection if rail freight services are reinstated.
 Within the West Midlands conurbation, the Stourbridge to Lichfield link would act as a bypass for the rail network around Birmingham which has severe capacity constraints.
 The capacity released by the reopening of Stourbridge-Walsall-Lichfield, as well as benefiting the freight network, would allow extra passenger services to operate to and through Birmingham to the benefit of the wider West Midlands.

 The Regional Freight Strategy notes a shortage of private sidings in the West Midlands region.
-Sites with existing or potential rail access along current and proposed freight routes, particularly Stourbridge - Walsall - Lichfield, will be protected for rail-related uses.
+Sites with existing or potential rail access along current and proposed freight routes, particularly the Stourbridge - Walsall – Lichfield corridor, will be protected for rail-related uses.

 The Freight Strategy notes the need to address the increased importance of ‘last mile’ logistics and the role that transport innovation can play in this, e.g., through provision of parcel hubs, EV charging for delivery vehicles, etc. Where appropriate, locations for infrastructure to facilitate this will be identified through site allocations and in the SLP Infrastructure Delivery Plan.